 The Progression Guide

 New characters begin the game with zero experience (EXP).
-(Although, new characters receive EXP equivalent to the word count of their starting character background.)
+New characters receive EXP equivalent to the word count of their starting character background/bio.

 Characters grow in EXP over time and level up.
-As a character gains EXP he will become more powerful over time.
+With higher EXP, a character will become more powerful over time.
 With more power comes more potential for exploration and adventure.

 When it comes to player-versus-player combat or player-versus-boss combat, a character's EXP matters greatly.
 For more details on that aspect of the game, check the Combat Guide.

 To make a character more powerful you must earn EXP by contributing to role-play sessions.
 The more you write in your sessions the more EXP you earn.
 At the end of every completed role-play session EXP is awarded.

 The longer each post is, the more points the session will be worth.
-More words equal more EXP.
+More words means more EXP.
 The more writing you do as a character, the more powerful that character will become.

 For example, a specific post during a role-play session is 320 words long, that post is worth 320 EXP.
 If it's 500 words long, it's worth 500 EXP.
 It doesn't get any easier than that, right?
 Special considerations apply to different session types, but at the base level, word count directly equals EXP.

 Leveling up in Solaris RPG is very simple.
 The formula for determining a characters level goes like this: